daniel-quiroga/Fruiting-Around/README.md

 **How to build it**

+Before trying to build the prototype, check the Materials list file, and watch both videos.

 1 Glue two ice cream popsicles together 20X

 2 Use the the posicles to secure them to the servos with a cable strap